uqmars/constitution/Constitution.md

 * "T3 Officers" shall refer to those in the 'top 3' positions of the Executive Team (president, treasurer and secretary).
 * "Club Member" shall refer to an individual belonging to the community of The Club who is eligible to vote on matters at General Meetings.
 * "Financial Member" shall refer to a Club Member who is also required to pay a membership fee.
+* "Calendar Year" shall refer to the period of time that runs from January 1 through to December 31.

 ## 2 NAME